-The TN visa category was created pursuant to the North American Free Trade Agreement (NAFTA) and permits certain Canadian and Mexican citizens to accept temporary employment in the United States.
-To qualify for TN classification, a U.S. employer must be offering a temporary position in an occupation that is listed in the NAFTA.
+The TN visa category was created pursuant to the North American Free Trade Agreement (NAFTA) and is now included in the recently negotiated U.S.-Mexico-Canada Agreement (USMCA).
+It permits certain Canadian and Mexican citizens to accept temporary employment in the United States.
+To qualify for TN classification, a U.S. employer must be offering a temporary position in an occupation that is listed in the USMCA.
 The listed occupations generally require the individual to possess a bachelor's degree (or a Canadian or Mexican degree that is equivalent to a U.S. bachelor's degree) in a field related to the occupation.
-This type of work authorization is also included in the recently negotiated U.S.-Mexico-Canada Agreement.

-Canadians may apply for TN classification at a U.S. border with a sponsorship letter from the U.S. employer and supporting documentation; they are not required to obtain a TN visa stamp at a U.S. consulate as Canadian citizens are generally exempt from the U.S. visa requirement.
+Canadians may apply for TN classification at a U.S. border crossing with a sponsorship letter from the U.S. employer and supporting documentation; they are not required to obtain a TN visa stamp at a U.S. consulate as Canadian citizens are generally exempt from the U.S. visa requirement.
 Citizens of Mexico must apply for a TN visa at a U.S. consulate before proceeding to the United States.